• Skip to main content

 Tantalizing Tabbouleh with a Lemony Twist 3

 Beyond that, it is grown abundantly in the USA.
-Bob's Red Mill tests its products to ensure they meet the U.S. Food and Drug Administration's “gluten-free” standard of less than 20 parts per million gluten.
-So, if you've been diagnosed with celiac's, Sorghum is a grain you might want to take a look at.
+Bob's Red Mill tests its products to ensure they meet the U.S. Food and Drug Administration's “gluten-free” standard of fewer than 20 parts per million gluten.
+So, if you've been diagnosed with celiac's, Sorghum is a grain you might want to look at.

-Sorghum has a profile that is nutritionally similar to ancient grains, with lots of fiber, protein, iron, magnesium, B6, and phytochemicals.
+Sorghum is nutritionally similar to ancient grains, with lots of fiber, protein, iron, magnesium, B6, and phytochemicals.
 Read more about sorghum from Food Navigator.
-Sorghum was one of the five foods from 2017 that I have incorporated into more of my meals over the past few years.
+Sorghum was one of the five foods to try in 2017 that I have incorporated into more of my meals over the past few years.

 Tantalizing Tabbouleh with a Lemony Twist 4

 Parsley is low in calories but high in nutrients.
-It's worth adding to your diet on a regular basis.
+It's worth adding to your diet regularly.
 When I prepare this dish, I save the parsley stems and leftover mint to add to soups.
 This time, I juiced the leftover parsley and mint stems along with some cucumber, celery and pineapple.
 Very refreshing!

 Some of the benefits of parsley include: